-ElectroRecycle is all about encouraging British Columbians to consider the “5 Rs” of waste management: refuse-reduce-reuse-repair and finally, recycle.
-We are strong supporters of opportunities that promote a zero waste lifestyle, such as local Repair Cafes, and it is always very inspiring to learn new ways to give a second life to our broken items.
-Participating at these types of events is also a great way to surround yourself with like-minded people who care, like you and like us, about the environment, and to learn more about what we can do to help make the world a better place.
+ElectroRecycle is all about encouraging British Columbians to consider the “5 Rs” of waste management: Refuse, Reduce, Reuse, Repair and finally, Recycle.
+We support initiatives that help us move into a zero-waste lifestyle, such as local Repair Cafes, where we’ve been inspired to learn how to give a second life to broken items.
+These events are a great place for like-minded people who care about the planet, like you – and us! – to come together and share valuable knowledge and connection.

-Whether you are starting on a greener journey, or reflecting on your everyday decisions, a great introductory step is to pause and rethink the way we live.
+Whether you are moving towards a zero-waste lifestyle, or just starting to reflect on your everyday decisions, pausing and rethinking is a great introductory step.
 Do I really need that new toaster or am I just bored with how this one looks?
+If broken, can I repair it?
 What are the reasons behind me wanting something new?
 Is it a product of advertising?
-Is my item actually broken and ready for recycling?

-Rethinking the way we consume begins with refusing.
-That might be the hardest part as we are constantly surrounded by temptations.
-Refusing will encourage you to say “no” to a single-use plastic cup for your morning coffee and “yes” to a reusable coffee mug instead.
-The more people refuse, the more manufacturers are encouraged to rethink the production of their products in a more circular and sustainable way, including the use of recycled materials instead of new.
-Prioritizing higher quality purchases may also cost you less in the long-run as the cheaper option may break more easily, needing to be replaced sooner rather than later.
+We can start to rethink the way we consume by refusing.
+As we’re constantly surrounded by temptations, this can be the hardest part.
+Say “no” to a single-use plastic cup for your morning coffee and “yes” to a reusable coffee mug instead.
+Refusing encourages manufacturers to rethink the production of their products in a more circular and sustainable way, including the use of recycled materials instead of new ones.
+Prioritizing higher-quality purchases may also cost you less in the long run as the cheaper option may break more easily, needing to be replaced sooner rather than later.

 3 easy tips:

-- Buy local and in season at your Farmers Market, reducing use of single-use plastic packaging
+- Buy local and in season at your local Farmers Market, reducing single-use plastic packaging

 - Bring your reusable coffee mug with you

-- Choose quality over quantity, and look for products that are made from post-consumer recycled materials
+- Choose quality over quantity, and look for post-consumer recycled materials

-Metro Vancouver states that on average each Vancouver resident tosses 44 t-shirts into the garbage each year.
-This is an enormous amount of material going into landfill and a clear indication that we have way more than what we need, or even wear!
-In a time of fast fashion let’s refer to the Marie Kondo method and cherish what we have, thinking thrice before throwing away.
-Reduce, repair and reuse to minimize waste.
+Each Vancouver resident tosses an average of 44 t-shirts into the garbage each year, according to Metro Vancouver.
+This is an enormous amount of material going into landfills.
+It’s a clear indication that we have way more than what we need, or even wear!
+In a time of fast fashion refer to the Marie Kondo method and cherish what you have, thinking thrice before throwing away.

 3 easy tips: